Community 2 Community Programs

 Our Community to Community program comes to visit in person to meet with the community, and asks the simple question, "what do you need, and how can we help?"

 Our team pledges to offer assistance for the long term of recovery, for at least three years, if the local community wants it, and our services are always free of charge.
+We depend on our partners and donors for ongoing funding to support this work.

 Mentoring, recovery navigation, advocacy, all coming from a place of empathy and respect and care for humanity.
 We help because we care and want to make the recovery process easier.